HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 ### Video CSS: `display`

 To begin, let's look at how the video will appear on the page by looking at the CSS `display` property for the video.
-What we find is that approximately half of all videos use a display value of `block` – placing the video on its own line and allowing for height and width values to be set for the video.
-The `inline-block` value also allows height and width to be specified – for a total of two third's of all videos.
+What we find is that approximately half of all videos use a display value of `block`—placing the video on its own line and allowing for height and width values to be set for the video.
+The `inline-block` value also allows height and width to be specified—for a total of two third's of all videos.

 The `display: none` declaration hides the video from the viewer.
 One in five videos on the web is hidden behind this display value.
 From a data usage perspective, this is less than optimal, as the video is still downloaded by the browser.